LLnCSoftware/mserve/examples/05scripted/05scripted.md

 4. Move the row to the specified position.
 5. Add the "address" to the phase-in list.

+The new server will be launched in applyChanges.

-### copyServer address, position, stype, sversion, condition, q-file
+### copyServer function (with args:) address, position, stype, sversion, condition, q-file

 1. Verify that "address" is not already in the buffer
 2. Add a copy of the row at "position" at the bottom of the buffer.